davidEyard/Feed-Reader-Testing/README.md

 # Project Overview

 This project was handed over to me from Udacity to be used as a web-based application that reads RSS feeds.[Jasmine](http://jasmine.github.io/) was already included from Udacity but it was incomplete and now it is completed by me.
-Click [HERE](https://davideyard.github.io/Feed-Reader-Testing/#) to run it in your browser!
+Clone or download this project to your machine to see the magic before your eyes.

 # Steps for Success

-1. Wrote a test that loops through each feed in the `allFeeds` object and ensured that it has a URL defined _and_ that the URL is not empty

-2. Wrote a test that loops through each feed in the `allFeeds` object and ensured it has a name defined.

-3. Wrote a new test suite named `"The menu"`
+1. Wrote a new test suite named `"The menu"`

-4. Wrote a test that ensured the menu element that is hidden by default.

-5. Wrote a test that ensured the menu and changes the visibility when the menu icon is clicked on.
-The test also has two expectations which is: the menu displays itself when clicked on, and hides when it is clicked on again.
+- Using Chrome Dev Tools allowed me to test the class 'menu-hidden' on <body> by toggling the side menu.
+Used Jquery to select the BODY element.
+The click() event helped ensured that the 'menu-hidden' class existed to make sure the function worked.

-6. Wrote a test suite named `"Initial Entries"`.
+2. Wrote a test suite named `"Initial Entries"`.

-7. Wrote a test that ensured the `loadFeed` function.
+- app.js runs 'loadFeed' function and by doing so the .feed HTML checks all entries.

-8. Wrote a test suite named `"New Feed Selection".
+3. Wrote a test suite named `"New Feed Selection".

-9. Wrote a test that ensured a new feed which is loaded by the `loadFeed` function.
+-The HTML content is different from the second feed and the first feed , by using this test both feeds can be easily compared to see what is different.

 # Dependencies

-jasmine, Jquery, and Bootstrap.
+jasmine, and Jquery